weisluke/microlensing/README.md

 ## Dependencies
 The code is written to be independent of anything besides the C++ standard libraries and the Thrust libraries that come with CUDA.
-We implement IPM, the FMM, the Sutherland-Hodgman algorithm, the Aberth-Ehrlich method, Sunday's algorithm, and a simlar algorithm to that of Lewis et al. [1993](https://ui.adsabs.harvard.edu/abs/1993MNRAS.261..647L/abstract) ourselves.
+We implement IPM, the FMM, the Sutherland-Hodgman algorithm, the Aberth-Ehrlich method, Sunday's algorithm, and a similar algorithm to that of Lewis et al. [1993](https://ui.adsabs.harvard.edu/abs/1993MNRAS.261..647L/abstract) ourselves.

 The bulk of the code is written using NVIDIA's CUDA, and you will need a CUDA installation to compile and run it.
 We additionally require a C++20 compliant compiler.